-VOLUNTARY EMPLOYEES' BENEFICIARY ASSOCIATIONS (VEBAS)
+ARTICLE 34 VOLUNTARY EMPLOYEES' BENEFICIARY ASSOCIATIONS (VEBAS)

 In accordance with state and federal law, employees in the bargaining unit and the College may agree to form a VEBA (tax-free medical spending accounts) funded by the retiree's sick leave cash out.
-An Employer sponsored VEBA of employees covered by this Agreement will be implemented only by written agreement with the Union.
+A VEBA of employees covered by this Agreement will be implemented only by written agreement with the Union.